Parth-Thakker-2004/Simppl/README.md

 4. **Source Attribution**: All information is presented with proper citation, including direct links to the original content where available.

-5. **PDF Generation**: The system can produce research-quality PDF documents with proper academic formatting, including:
+5. **PDF Generation**: MediaMeld can produce research-quality PDF documents with proper academic formatting, including:
    - Title page
    - Abstract
    - Introduction